-Once girls have mastered planning and embarking upon trips in the United States, they might be ready for a global travel adventure!
-Global trips usually take a few years to plan, and the Girl Scout Global Travel Toolkit can walk you through the entire process.
+Once Girl Scouts have mastered planning and embarking upon trips in the U.S., they might be ready for a global travel adventure!
+Global trips usually take a few years to plan, and the Girl Scout Guide to Global Travel can guide you through the entire process.